dineshkummarc/atlassian-presentation/README.md

 A presentation on Atlassian products jira, Confluence, Crucible, Bamboo, Bitbucket etc using THE HTML PRESENTATION FRAMEWORK by HAKIM EL HATTAM.

-Some this more about Framework :-
+## Some thing more about Framework

 # reveal.js